ozone-his/ozone-docs/docs/users/emr-erp.md

 ### OpenMRS Billable Item → ERPNext Quotation Line

 #### Summary
-Each billable item ordered in OpenMRS for a patient is synchronized as a quotation item in the corresponding customer's draft ERPNext quotation.
+Each billable item ordered in OpenMRS for a patient is synchronized in ERPNext as a quotation item in the corresponding customer's draft quotation.

 #### Main Flow
 ``` mermaid